MizaGBF/RPGMTL/readme/engines/livemaker.md

 lmpatch -r game.exe game_files
 ```
 *You only need one of those three command, depending on where the files are packed.*

+Note: Technically, you don't have to patch.
+You can simply put your modified files in the game folder, respecting the original archive folder structure.
+The engine checks for files outside the archive first, and inside second.

 ## Full-width issue
 The engine forces alphanumeric characters to full-width by default.